Association of Building Consultants Incorporated (South Australia)

 - To receive the President's report;

-- To accept the Treasurer’s Financial Statements;
+- To receive the Treasurer’s financial report;

-12. Special General Meeting
+12. Extraordinary General Meeting (EGM)

 - A resolution to that effect of an Annual General Meeting.